Mikhail Kalashnikov

+Life and career

 Early life

 Kalashnikov was born in the village of Kurya, in present-day Altai Krai, Russia, as the seventeenth child of the 19 children of Aleksandra Frolovna Kalashnikova (née Kaverina) and Timofey Aleksandrovich Kalashnikov, who were peasants.
 In his youth, Mikhail suffered from various illnesses and was on the verge of death at age six.
 He was attracted to all kinds of machinery, but also wrote poetry, dreaming of becoming a poet.
 He later went on to write six books and continued to write poetry all of his life.
 In 1930, his father and most of his family had their properties confiscated and were deported as kulaks to the village of Nizhnyaya Mokhovaya, Tomsk Oblast.
 After deportation, his family had to combine farming with hunting, and thus Mikhail frequently used his father's rifle in his teens.
 Kalashnikov continued hunting into his 90s.

 After completing seventh grade, Mikhail, with his stepfather's permission, left his family and returned to Kurya, hiking for nearly 1,000 km.
 In Kurya, he found a job in mechanics at a tractor station.
 A party organizer embedded within the factory noticed the man's dexterity and issued him a directive (napravlenie) to work at a nearby weapons design bureau, where he was employed as a tester of fitted stocks in rifles.

+Military career

 In 1938, he was conscripted into the Red Army.
 Because of his engineering skills he was assigned as a tank mechanic, and later became a tank commander.
 While training, he made his first inventions, which concerned not only tanks, but also small weapons, and was personally awarded a wrist watch by Georgy Zhukov.
 Kalashnikov served on the T-34s of the 24th Tank Regiment, 12th Tank Division stationed in Stryi before the regiment retreated after the Battle of Brody in June 1941.
 He was wounded in combat in the Battle of Bryansk in October 1941 and hospitalised until April 1942.
 In the last few months of being in hospital, he overheard some fellow soldiers bemoaning their current rifles, which were plagued with reliability issues, such as jamming.
 As he continued to overhear the complaints that the Soviet soldiers had, as soon as he was discharged, he went to work on what would become the famous AK-47 assault rifle.

+Weapons development

 Seeing the drawbacks of the standard infantry weapons at the time, he decided to construct a new rifle for the Soviet military.
 During this time Kalashnikov began designing a submachine gun.
 Although his first submachine gun design was not accepted into service, his talent as a designer was noticed.
 From 1942 onwards, Kalashnikov was assigned to the Central Scientific-developmental Firing Range for Rifle Firearms of the Chief Artillery Directorate of the Red Army.